ueapy/ppd_python/README.md

 **UEA machines only**

 Due to the unhelpful directory structure of UEA PCs there are several folders called Documents, Downloads etc. in different places.
-You want to copy the course materials to the following location:
+To make life easier in later steps, copy the ppd_python folder to the following location:

 `C:\\Users\you-user-name\Documents`

-Where your username is your UEA letter-number jumble e.g. foo15bar
+Where your-user-name is your UEA letter-number jumble e.g. foo15bar

 You can find this folder by opening the file explorer and going to `This PC` then `Windows (C:)` and double clicking through